dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 3/README.md

 * PAS : This folder contains the Pivotal Application Services (PAS) installation file.

-* Cleanup Script : As the name suggests this folder contains the scripts to clean a policy API based or management API based NSX-T environment.
+* Cleanup Script : As the name suggests this folder contains the scripts to clean all the K8S related objects in NSX-T objecct database in a policy API based or management API based NSX-T environment.

 Since in this environment Ubuntu is the operating system for K8S nodes, "nsx-ncp-ubuntu-2.5.0.14628220.tar" and "ncp-ubuntu.yaml" will be used.